 Over the coming week, Mark and Arian greatly enjoy having a number of conversations about what they used to do and how it used to make them feel.

 Once again, it is up to you to imagine where else this experience leads our couple.

-If you need to have a conversation about sex with your partner and don’t know where to start, book a free 45-minute check-in-session with Mattie now.
+If you need to have a conversation about sex with your partner and don’t know where to start, get in touch to book a free 45-minute check-in-session with Mattie.